lexbaileylowrisc/qemu/docs/opentitan/pyot.md

 ### Extras

+* `-d` only useful to debug the script, reports any Python traceback to the standard error stream.
+* `-G` / `--log-time` show local time before each logged message
 * `-V` / `--vcp-verbose` can be repeated to increase verbosity of the QEMU virtual comm ports
 * `-v` / `--verbose` can be repeated to increase verbosity of the script, mostly for debug purpose.
-* `-d` only useful to debug the script, reports any Python traceback to the standard error stream.
 * `--quiet` only emit verbose log traces if an error is detected
-* `--log-time` show local time before each logged message
 * `--log-udp` change the port of the UDP log service on specified UDP port.
 Use `0` to disable the service.
 * `--debug` enable the debug level for the selected logger, may be repeated